 - Demonstrates the maturity, savvy, and good humor necessary to meet the challenges of a fastpaced work environment.

 - Expert knowledge of accounting/finance within a grant‐based organization.

 Bachelor’s degree in accounting or finance related field; advanced degree preferred.

 PHYSICAL AND VISUAL REQUIREMENTS:

 While performing the duties of this job, the individual is regularly required to use computers and office equipment, manipulate documents and move about the office.
-Significant time is spent viewing computer screens.
 The employee may occasionally move materials up to 25 pounds.

 MENTAL DEMANDS AND REASONING ABILITIES: